WebAssembly Diversification for Malware Evasion: Experimental Methodology

 \emph{RQ3: Malware functionality.} A diversified binary that fully evades the detection, might not be practical due to behavioral or performance issues.
 RQ3 complements our first two research questions with a correctness and an efficiency evaluation.
-We execute those cryptomalware that are fully reproducible, i.e., the ones for which we can find the three components mentioned in \autoref{background:crypto}.
-Then, we reproduce all cryptominer components (described in \autoref{background:crypto}) by replacing the WebAssembly binaries with variants created by our evasion algorithms, which fully evade VirusTotal.
-We execute both evasion algorithms three times, to generate 3 + 3 variants for each reproducible cryptomalware.
+For every cryptojacking that can be executed, we reproduce all cryptominer components (described in \autoref{background:crypto}) and replace the WebAssembly binaries with variants that fully evade VirusTotal.
+For each executable cryptojacking program, we generate 10 variants with the baseline evasion algorithm as well as 10 variants with the MCMC algorithm, with $\sigma$ value $0.3$ to balance the MCMC exploration-exploitation.
+Then, we replace the original cryptojacking by each of the 20 variants in order to determine that the behavior of the original cryptojacking program is preserved in the variants \cite{demetrio2021functionality}.

+Our end-to-end pipelines provide data on the number of generated hashes in the webpage component as an HTML element.
+Besides, the number of successful or incorrect jobs are logged by the miner pool.
+This information can be used to measure both the correctness and efficiency of the generated WebAssembly variants.
+To collect data on the number of hashes per second, the webpage is accessed with Puppetter, while the miner pool logs are saved to measure the number of successful and failed jobs with their respective log time.
+By analyzing these two types of data, the overall correctness and effectiveness of a diversified WebAssembly binary can be determined.

 To check correctness, we verify that the hashes generated by the variants are valid.
-We determine whether the hashes reach the third component of a cryptomalware (see \autoref{background:crypto}).
-If a miner pool correctly accepts the hashes, then the cryptomalware variant generated by our evasion algorithms is considered correct.
+We determine whether the hashes reach the third component of a cryptojacking (see \autoref{background:crypto}), i.e., how many successful and failed jobs are reported by the miner pool.
+If a miner pool correctly accepts the hashes, then the cryptojacking variant generated by our evasion algorithms is considered correct.

 To check for efficiency, we measure the frequency of \texttt{hashes} produced by the variants binaries.
-For each WebAssembly cryptomalware and its generated variants, we execute and measure the hashes produced per second, during 1000 seconds.
+For each WebAssembly cryptojacking and its generated variants, we execute and measure the hashes produced per second, during 1000 seconds.
 For each malware variant, we check if the hash production frequency is still in the same order of magnitude as the original.